furkanakdemir/noticeboard/README.md

 #### Xml

-You can add releases by adding xml file to `/assets` folder.
+Store releases by creating a xml file to the `/assets` folder.

-XML  format
+Here is an example of XML file
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <releases>